Skip to content

 toolset = SkillToolset(use_entrypoints=True)

-The CLI also supports entrypoint discovery:
+The CLI supports it too:

 haiku-skills list --use-entrypoints